newz2000/dungeon-game/README.md

 The game is not perfect, nor is it complete.
 Here are a few things we plan to fix:

- * Change the treature algorithm, some treasures are impossible to get
+ * Change the treasure algorithm, some treasures are impossible to get
  * Change the way items affect players.
 Currently it's possible to increase accuracy to 12 which means you never miss
  * Improve the monster-finding algorithm so that lower numbered rooms get harder monsters and higher numbered rooms get easier monsters
  * Create an easier-to-share Javascript version.
 This is harder than it sounds because the premise of this game is to introduce Object Oriented Programming which is very weird in JS.